Barbara Deppert-Lippitz

-Barbara Deppert-Lippitz (née Lippitz; 3 October 1939 - 18 July 2023) was a German classical archeologist and expert witness for court cases concerning classical antiquities and the restitution of illegaly acquired art and antiquities.
+Barbara Deppert-Lippitz (née Lippitz; 3 October 1939 - 18 July 2023) was a German classical archeologist and expert witness for court cases concerning classical antiquities and the restitution of illegally acquired art and antiquities.

 Early life

 Barbara Lippitz was born in Kublitz, farther Pomerania, the second child of Kurt Lippitz a landowner and farmer, and his wife Johanna (née Lange).
 Deppert-Lippitz grew up in her native village before being forced to flee to Denmark with her mother and siblings in 1945.
 She and her family lived in a refugee camp there from 1945 to 1947 before moving to Frankfurt.
 There she attended the Ziehenschule.

 In 1961 she began studying classical archeology, provincial roman archeology and ancient history at the University of Frankfurt from which she graduated in 1969 with a doctorate.
-Her dissertation was written on the subject of ancient roman golden jewellery.
+Her dissertation was written on the subject of ancient Roman golden jewellery.

 Career

 In 1991 she qualified to be an expert witness for courts and private clients.
 In 2005 she became a court-appointed expert on the restitution of illicitly acquired cultural property.

 In 2006 she began working with the office of the Romanian attorney-general at the court of Appeals in Alba Iulia, at the time under the leadership of the then-Attorney-General Augustin Lazăr, to bring looters of Romanian archeological artefacts (objects of Romania's cultural heritage) to justice and recover the stolen artefacts.
 The long-running investigations into the origins and whereabouts of a number of golden spiral-shaped arm-hoops from the Dacian peoples led to the arrest of 33 individuals.
-Of the 24 stolen artefacts that had been looted around the ancient roman excavation site of Sarmizegetusa Regia, 13 were recovered and returned to Bucharest.
-The golden spirals were widely considered an acheological marvel.
-They were first exhibited in the in the National History Museum of Romania in 2011 and became part of the permanent exhibition.
+Of the 24 stolen artefacts that had been looted around the ancient Roman excavation site of Sarmizegetusa Regia, 13 were recovered and returned to Bucharest.
+The golden spirals were widely considered an archaeological marvel.
+They were first exhibited in the National History Museum of Romania in 2011 and became part of the permanent exhibition.
 Dr. Deppert-Lippitz's activism and expertise were considered crucial elements of the investigation and the characterisation and contextualisation of the artefacts' archeological importance and value.

-From 2012 to her passing Deppert-Lippitz was a board member of the Verein Freunde Frankfurts (Association of the Friends of Frankfurt), dedicated to the preservation of the city's cultural heritage.
+From 2012 to her death Deppert-Lippitz was a board member of the Verein Freunde Frankfurts (Association of the Friends of Frankfurt), dedicated to the preservation of the city's cultural heritage.
 She first acted as Chief Executive, then Chair-Person and finally honorary Chair-Person of the organisation.